 - Be a full-time or part-time faculty or instructor for the NMSU-Las Cruces Campus.

 - Have taken the Introduction to Canvas workshop from Academic Technology.

 - Plan to teach the online course for NMSU-Las Cruces within the next 18-months.

-The CDI online application deadline is August 20, 2017.
-Applicants will be notified by August 22, 2017.
+The CDI online application deadline is August 20, 2017 August 28, 2017.
 To apply, please complete the application form.
 During the application process, applicants will choose either the Tuesday or Friday cohort.